 7. Attorney Negotiations

 Aside from the mediation process, the opposing attorneys are also communicating back and forth.
-They are trying to resolve a variety of legal issues having to do with discovery, potential legal motions and any issues that may have to do with the upcoming trial.
-The attorneys are also trying to facilitate the mediation process between the parties, while addressing any other remaining contentious issues.
+They are trying to resolve a variety of legal issues having to do with discovery, potential legal motions and any problems that may have to do with the upcoming trial.

 If the parties cannot resolve the divorce case in the mediation process, a trial will be necessary.
 In a trial, the judge has the final word on any remaining issues of child custody and property division.
 The trial is a formal process whereby the two adversarial parties present their case to the judge.
 The judge will make a decision that is legally binding on both parties in accordance with the law.

 When it comes to property division, you will generally be able to keep any property you owned before getting married.
 The court calls this property, separate property.
 Separate property includes property acquired from a gift or inheritance and any proceeds from those properties.
 Community property, which consists of all other property received, and the debts incurred, will generally be divided equally.

 The judge may take a look at the following factors when deciding how to distribute any community property:

 - each party’s needs and other factors (including age, occupation, health, employability, liabilities, vocational skills, source and amount of income, potential and present earning capability, and retirement benefits, including social security.

 Spousal maintenance or aligmony

 In Idaho, alimony is called ‘maintenance’.
 Maintenance is awarded if the seeking party does not have the income to be self-supporting or sufficient property.

 Idaho divorce law states that a judge may consider the following when determining the amount and duration of maintenance: